Altai-man/Kasatou-sources/README.md

  Kasatou is a yet another imageboard engine written in Python and Django, completly free to use, change and do whatever you want.

- By default Kasatou engine is closed for strangers and users can get access over invitation system, but you can change it simply rewrite middleware file.
+ By default Kasatou engine is closed for strangers and users can get access over invitation system, but you can change it by simply rewriting middleware file.

 Features
 ===============